All right, news roundup information overload hour.

 I mean, just hated by the left.

-But if you look at his policies on the border, uh he brought us energy independence for the first time in 75 years.
+But if you look at his policies on the border, he brought us energy independence for the first time in 75 years.

-Prior to the pandemic, he shattered every record in terms of low unemployment for every single demographic group uh that you analyze.
+Prior to the pandemic, he shattered every record in terms of low unemployment for every single demographic group that you analyze.

-Uh he showed strength on the world stage.
+He showed strength on the world stage.

-He stopped Kim Jong un from firing missiles.
+He stopped Kim Jong-un from firing missiles.

-Well, you know, I think what everybody can look at, even Democrats, um, you know, in their quiet circles have to say that their life was better two years ago.
+Well, you know, I think what everybody can look at, even Democrats, you know, in their quiet circles have to say that their life was better two years ago, that, you know, that they see how much of a struggle America is in now because of poor leadership.

-And you know, you look at the policies that President Trump passed, and they were good, and they weren't just good for some Americans, they were good for all Americans.
+And, you know, you look at the policies that President Trump passed, and they were good.

 And they lifted up all Americans.

-So you've been a governor, you've been the UN ambassador.
+So you've been a governor.

-Um your name gets mentioned a lot as somebody that's thinking about running for president.
+Your name gets mentioned a lot as somebody that's thinking about running for president.

 Where are you in that process?